- Concrete Walkways and Sidewalks

-Do a wood plank fake-out
+5. Do a wood plank fake-out

 You can also find stamps with wood plank patterns to give your concrete the realistic look of wood without the maintenance headaches of periodic staining and sealing.
 The plank pattern from this porch extends down the sidewalk, and then forms a border for a large driveway to tie the landscaping into a harmonious whole.
 See more photos of this project.

-Start over with a new surface
+6. Start over with a new porch design

 This porch and adjoining patio was previously covered with old tiles that were starting to delaminate and spall.
 Resurfacing it with a layer of unbonded, reinforced concrete and then stamping it with a random stone and tile pattern restored the structural integrity and curb appeal.
 See more before and after photos.

 Painting may be an affordable and fast fix for your concrete porch floor, but you aren't likely to be happy with the results long term.
 Concrete paint is notorious for peeling, bubbling and wearing away.